ys4002/NewsApp/README.md

     -Download Report -> downloads a pdf file with news title, click count and category info
 4. /news-page:
     -Displays all the categories
-    -When the categories are selected News table is populated -Table data is dynamic and changes as one moves through the categories -After selecting the categories the data is persisted even if the page is refreshed -Click here -> this button opens the news link is a new tab and incerases the click count
+    -When the categories are selected News table is populated (news is refreshed every 5 mins) -Table data is dynamic and changes as one moves through the categories -After selecting the categories the data is persisted even if the page is refreshed -Click here -> this button opens the news link is a new tab and incerases the click count